-$$H(\pi) = \sum{i} C(p_i, p_j), \tag{7.5}$$
+$$H(\pi) = \sum{i} C(p_i, p_j), \qquad (5.16)$$

-subject to π being a permutation, that is, a one-to-one match is required.
+subject to π being a permutation.
+This means that a one-to-one match is required.
 This problem is known as a weighted bipartite matching problem, which can be solved in a variety of ways, such as the Hungarian method.
+Which attempts to find an optimal path through the matrix.

-The result of minimising equation 7.5 is a permutation $\pi(i)$, describing the optimal mapping between shape boundary points.
+The result of minimising equation 5.16 is a permutation $\pi(i)$, describing the optimal mapping between shape boundary points.
 Constraints and extras costs can be added to this technique by modifying the cost matrix to include them as necessary.
 For example, a distance weighting could be added to help ensure that the minimisation returns points close in the boundary order.
-Metrics relating to image properties could also be added, however finding suitable metrics is problematic, as many such as curvature, can be very noisy, and introduce 'pits' into the cost matrix.
+Metrics relating to image properties could also be added, although finding suitable metrics is problematic, as many, such as curvature, can be very noisy and introduce 'pits', very low values, into the cost matrix.
+These serve to pull the match towards them, which can give poor vectors as it can leads to bad boundary correspondences.

 The permutation can then be used to calculate the distances between corresponding boundary points on the two shapes, by subtracting the coordinates of the first shape's boundary points from the corresponding points on the second shape.
-The result of this will be the set of vectors required to warp the first shape into the second: their relative motion.
+The result of this will be the set of vectors required to warp the first shape into the second, that is their relative motion.